War elephant: Cultural legacy

 Many traditional war games incorporate war elephants.
 The bishop in the game of chess is called an elephant in many languages, including Sanskrit, Malayalam, Russian, Bengali, Arabic, and Spanish.
-In Chinese chess the Elephant serves as a defensive piece, moving two spaces diagonally on its own side.
-In Burmese Chess, the elephant moves one step diagonally or one step forward, repersenting the 5 limbs of the animal.
+In Chinese chess the elephant serves as a defensive piece, moving two spaces diagonally on its own side.
+In Burmese Chess, the elephant moves one step diagonally or one step forward, representing the five limbs of the animal.

 In the Japanese game shogi, there used to be a piece known as the "Drunken Elephant"; it was, however, dropped by order of the Emperor Go-Nara and no longer appears in the version played in today's Japan.
-However the current piece known as the silver general moves just like the elephant in Burmese Chess.
+However, the current piece known as the silver general moves just like the elephant in Burmese Chess.

 Elephant armour, originally designed for use in war, is today usually only seen in museums.
 One particularly fine set of Indian elephant armour is preserved at the Leeds Royal Armouries Museum, while Indian museums across the sub-continent display other fine pieces.
 The architecture of India also shows the deep impact of elephant warfare over the years.
 War elephants adorn many military gateways, such as those at Lohagarh Fort for example, while some spiked, anti-elephant gates still remain, for example at Kumbhalgarh fort.
 Across India, older gateways are invariably much higher than their European equivalents, in order to allow elephants with howdahs to pass through underneath.

 War elephants also remain a popular artistic trope, either in the Orientalist painting tradition of the 19th century, or in literature following Tolkien, who popularised a fantastic rendition of war elephants in the form of 'oliphaunts' or mûmakil.

+The war elephant with a howdah or turret is a popular symbol known as the "elephant and castle".

 Elephants in use by Indian cavalry.

 In popular culture

 Hathi from The Jungle Book by Rudyard Kipling is a former Indian war elephant who pulled heavy artillery for the British Indian Army.
 Kala-Nag from Toomai of the Elephants performed similar duties during the First Anglo-Afghan War.

 Numerous strategy video games feature elephants as special units, usually available only to specific factions or requiring special resources.
-These include Age of Empires, Celtic Kings: The Punic Wars, the Civilization series, the Total War series, Hearts of Iron IV, Imperator: Rome, and Crusader Kings III.
+These include Age of Empires, Celtic Kings: The Punic Wars, the Civilization series, Fire Emblem: Fortune's Weave, the Total War series, Hearts of Iron IV, Europa Universalis IV, Imperator: Rome, Crusader Kings III and Old World.

 In the 2004 film Alexander, the scene depicting the Battle of Hydaspes includes war elephants fighting against the Macedonian phalanx.

 In the 2017 video game Assassin's Creed Origins, they are distributed around the map as boss fights.

 In The Lord of the Rings: The Return of the King, Mûmakil (or Oliphaunts) are fictional giant elephant-like creatures used by Sauron and his Haradrim army in the Battle of the Pelennor Fields.